 - You should double check if you want to include the results of the questions into the voting towards the end of the retrospective.
 Do we want to put down an action item based on the discussions?

-5. Retro game on whiteboard (Remote Retrospective Games)
+Retro game #6 on the online whiteboard

 Duration: 5-15 minutes | Aim: getting to know each other, warming up

-Idea: The team has to find out some numeric facts about themselves as fast as possible (e.g., age, distance to facilitator) - and then order themselves by that number.
+The team has to find out some numeric facts about themselves as fast as possible (e.g., age, distance to facilitator) - and then order themselves by that number.
 Pro-level: doing this without talking.

 - You as the facilitator choose if you want to go for one or more things that they have to find out as fast as possible.
 These are some potential categories: age, height, distance to facilitator, distance to headquarters, years of experience, first letter of their first/last name (in that case, you order by ABC).